Key takeaways

 Creating wireframes | 1-2 days |

-Making a design-concept | 1-2 days |
+Making a design concept | 1-2 days |

 Prototyping | 14 days |

-Finishing a design-concept and developing a UI-kit | 14 days |
+Finishing a design concept and developing a UI kit | 14 days |

 Conclusion

-If you have an idea which you think will conquer the market, and you want to calculate the price and timeline of your project — contact us in the form below.
+If you have an idea that you think will conquer the market, and you want to calculate the price and timeline of your project — contact us in the form below.
 We’ll get back to you in 24 hours.